realBjornRoden/cognition/README-audio.md

 ```
 { "config": { "encoding":"LINEAR16", "languageCode": "en-US", "alternativeLanguageCodes": [ "en-AU", "en-GB", "en-IE" ], "model": "command_and_search" }, "audio": { "uri":"$(gcloud config get-value project)/audio2.wav" } }
 ```
-1. Run  `curl` to access
+1. Run  `curl` to access the API
 ```
 $ curl -s -H "Content-Type: application/json" -H "Authorization: Bearer $(gcloud auth application-default print-access-token)" -d @request.json https://speech.googleapis.com/v1p1beta1/speech:recognize | tee result$RANDOM.json
 {
   "results": [
     {
       "alternatives": [
-        {
-          "transcript": "checking in with another show for HP are in the car on my way to a clients can be a short show on think I'm going to be there in 10 minutes but I want to do you know should something up the flagpole here to talk about the state of podcast in these days these days I sound old because in podcasting terms I am I've been around since 2004 to 2000 started producing shows since 2005 and have been listening to podcast daily since 2004 I came across my own archive from show that I used to download back then and listen to which I had burnt to a CD and I put them on mine and I started screaming them while at work the last couple of weeks and listening to Old Podcast episode",
+        { "transcript": "checking in with another show for HP are in the car on my way to a clients can be a short show on think I'm going to be there in 10 minutes but I want to do you know should something up the flagpole here to talk about the state of podcast in these days these days I sound old because in podcasting terms I am I've been around since 2004 to 2000 started producing shows since 2005 and have been listening to podcast daily since 2004 I came across my own archive from show that I used to download back then and listen to which I had burnt to a CD and I put them on mine and I started screaming them while at work the last couple of weeks and listening to Old Podcast episode",
           "confidence": 0.94958663
         }
       ],